Ciela-Institute/caustics/paper.md

 speed is primarily derived from PyTorch and `caustics` has been optimized to take full advantage of its features.
-The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional where each interface level requires more expertise but unlocks more capability.
-In this way, even users with no previous lensing experience can smoothly transition to power users of `caustics`.
+The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional where each interface level requires more expertise but allows more capabilities.
+In this way, even users with no previous experience with gravitationel lensing simulation can smoothly transition to advanced use cases of the `caustics` framework.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics`.

 `caustics` fills a timely need for a differentiable lensing simulator as differentiable codes are already advancing other fields.
 For example,